Class TransactionData

 • setTestUserNumber

-public void setTestUserNumber(java.lang.String testUserNumber)
+public void setTestUserNumber(String testUserNumber)

 Sets the number (or index, [0..N]) of the test user that produced this transaction data.